 Initiating a discrimination or discriminatory harassment complaint against a staff member or administrator of the College:

-A discrimination or discriminatory harassment complaint against an employee of the College (staff member or administrative member) may be submitted orally or in writing to any of the following individuals: the employee's supervisor, the division head, the Director of Human Resources, or the Director of Equal Opportunity.
+A discrimination or discriminatory harassment complaint against an employee of the College (staff member or administrative member) may be submitted orally or in writing to any of the following individuals: the employee's supervisor, the division head, the Director of Human Resources, or the Title IX Coordinator.

-Accusations of discrimination and or discriminatory harassment (on the basis of race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, physical and/or mental disability, age, religion, medical condition, veteran status, marital status or any other characteristic protected by institutional policy or state, local, or federal law) that are received by an employee's supervisor, division head, or the Director of Human Resources will be forwarded to the DEO (since it is the responsibility of the DEO to process complaints of discrimination at the College).
+Accusations of discrimination and or discriminatory harassment (on the basis of race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, physical and/or mental disability, age, religion, medical condition, veteran status, marital status or any other characteristic protected by institutional policy or state, local, or federal law) that are received by an employee's supervisor, division head, or the Director of Human Resources will be forwarded to the Title IX Coordinator (since it is the responsibility of the Title IX Coordinator to process complaints of discrimination at the College).
 NOTE: For complaints based on disability see Employee and Visitor Grievance Procedure/Resolving Complaints ADA/Section 504.
 For complaints based on sexual and/or gender based discrimination, harassment, or violence, intimate partner violence or stalking see Title IX Policy.

 In cases of alleged discrimination or discriminatory harassment, the Title IX Coordinator (or their designee) will conduct an investigation to determine the facts of the case.
 The College is required by College policy and civil rights legislation to conduct a prompt and impartial investigation of discrimination complaints.
 Information regarding a complaint will be disclosed, however, only to the extent necessary to conduct an appropriate investigation, and otherwise will be kept confidential insofar as legally permitted.
 To ensure that a complainant's case is represented wholly and accurately, a written and signed statement from the complainant detailing the incident is strongly encouraged.